VonHeikemen/lsp-zero.nvim/advance-usage.md

 ### Format buffer using only null-ls

 The solution I propose here is to use the `on_attach` function to create a command called `NullFormat`.
-This new command will have all the arguments necessary to send a formatting request specifically to `null-ls`.
+This new command will have all the arguments necessary to send a formatting request specifically to null-ls.
 You could then create a keymap bound to the `NullFormat` command.

 ```lua
 local lsp = require('lsp-zero')